An Introduction to Quantum Computing, Without the Physics: Operations on qubits

-\optbox{ In general, since single-qubit gates are unitary matrices, they can be represented by the following parameterized matrix:
+To conclude our discussion on single-qubit gates, we remark that all single-qubit can be represented by the following parameterized matrix that describes all unitary matrices (up to a global phase factor, see Example~\ref{ex:globalphase}):

-All single-qubit gates can be obtained by an appropriate choice of parameters $\theta, \phi, \lambda$. }
+All single-qubit gates can be obtained by an appropriate choice of parameters $\theta, \phi, \lambda$.
+The open-source library Qiskit used for the numerical experiments in Section~\ref{sec:code} allows specifying a single-qubit gate in terms of $\theta, \phi, \lambda$, if so desired. }

 Another fundamental gate is the CNOT gate, also called ``controlled NOT''.
-The CNOT gate is a two-qubit gate that has a control bit and a target bit, and acts as follows: if the control bit is $\ket{0}$, nothing happens, whereas if the control bit is $\ket{1}$, the target bit is flipped.
-The corresponding circuit is given in Figure \ref{fig:cnot}
+The CNOT gate is a two-qubit gate that has a control bit and a target bit, and acts as follows: if the control bit is $\ket{0}$, nothing happens, whereas if the control bit is $\ket{1}$, the target bit is bit-flipped (i.e., the same effect as the $X$ gate).
+The corresponding circuit is given in Figure \ref{fig:cnot}.

-The matrix description of the gate with control qubit 2 and target qubit 1 is as follows:
+The matrix description of the gate with control qubit 1 and target qubit 2 is as follows:

 We can easily see that the effect of CNOT is as follows: